dashbitco/broadway/guides/examples/Google Cloud PubSub.md

       ...callbacks...
     end

 In order to get a good set of configurations for your pipeline, it's important to respect the limitations of the servers you're running, as well as the limitations of the services you're providing/consuming data to/from.
+Broadway comes with telemetry, so you can measure your pipeline and help ensure your changes are effective.